microbiomedata/nmdc-runtime/db/migrations/cli/README.md

 This app was designed to be run in an environment having the following:

-1. Permission to read from, and write to, the original MongoDB database
+1. The programs: `mongodump`, `mongorestore`, and `pip`
-2. Permission to create and edit roles on the origin MongoDB server
+2. Permission to create and edit roles on the "origin" MongoDB server
-3. Permission to read from, and write to, a distinct "transformer" MongoDB database
+3. Permission to read from, and write to, the "origin" MongoDB database
-4. The programs: `mongodump` and `mongorestore`
+4. Permission to read from, and write to, a distinct "transformer" MongoDB database

 In practice, we deploy it as follows: